-- Knowledge: lectures, viewings and readings on traditional Japanese music, contemporary music
+- Lectures, viewings and readings on traditional Japanese music, contemporary music

-- Classes: you may audit all the regular Kaoru Watanabe Taiko Center (KWTC) classes you like during your stay. $20 a class - usually students sign up for a seven week session but being accepted in this program allows you more flexibility in commitment to the class.
+- Classes: you may participate in all the regular Kaoru Watanabe Taiko Center (KWTC) classes during your stay for $20 a class.
+Usually students sign up for a seven week session but being accepted in this program allows you more flexibility in commitment to the class.

 - Performance opportunities (non-paying): participation in school shows, community events and other types of performances with either my professional ensemble or one of my student ensembles.

 - Studio time for practice: $5 an hour